Lingikaushikreddy/Vaulted/docs/ENCRYPTION.md

-# VAULTED Encryption Specification
+# AEGIS Encryption Specification

 ## Overview
-This document outlines the cryptographic standards and implementations used within the VAULTED ecosystem to ensure Confidentiality, Integrity, and Key Safety.
+This document outlines the cryptographic standards and implementations used within the AEGIS ecosystem to ensure Confidentiality, Integrity, and Key Safety.

 ## 1. Encryption-at-Rest (Local Data)
 All sensitive data stored locally on client devices (e.g., training data, model checkpoints) is encrypted using **AES-256-GCM**.